stackbit-projects/adorable-sparrow-7d990/src/pages/faq.md

           *   All the eBooks are delivered in PDF format and you can read them either on the computer, on a tablet, or using one of the reading apps on your phone.
-      - question: How do refunds and returns work?
+      - question: Terms of Service
         answer: >-
           It happens.
 Even the most beautiful of plants will disappoint *someone*.
 Again, tell it like it is: